-NTIC's joint venture in Germany, EXCOR GmbH (EXCOR), and NTIC's ASEAN joint venture holding company (NTI ASEAN) are considered significant to NTIC's consolidated assets and income; and therefore NTIC provides certain additional financial information regarding these entities in the notes to NTIC's consolidated financial statements and elsewhere in this report.
+NTIC's joint venture in Germany, EXCOR GmbH (EXCOR), and NTIC's ASEAN joint venture holding company (NTI ASEAN) are considered significant to NTIC's consolidated assets and income; and therefore, NTIC provides certain additional financial information regarding these entities in the notes to NTIC's consolidated financial statements and elsewhere in this report.

-NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of dividend distributions from the joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the revenues of the joint ventures.
+NTIC's receipt of funds from its joint ventures as a result of sales by its joint ventures is dependent upon NTIC's receipt of dividend distributions from the joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the revenues of the joint ventures.
 The profits of NTIC's joint ventures are shared by the respective joint venture owners in accordance with their respective ownership percentages.
-NTIC typically owns 50% or less of each of its joint venture entities and thus does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much the dividends should be in any given year.
-NTIC's equity in income from its joint ventures was \$5,536,243 in fiscal 2011 compared to \$3,919,084 in fiscal 2010, an increase of 41.3%.
-NTIC provides certain services to its joint ventures, including technical consulting, legal, insurance, technical and marketing
+NTIC typically owns 50% or less of each of its joint venture entities and does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much the dividend should be in any given year.
+NTIC's equity in income from its joint ventures was \$5,519,795 in fiscal 2012 compared to \$5,536,243 in fiscal 2011, a decrease of 0.3%.
+NTIC provides certain services to its joint ventures, including technical consulting, legal, insurance, technical and marketing services.
+NTIC's fee income for services provided to joint ventures was \$4,622,912 in fiscal 2012 compared to \$6,129,979 in fiscal 2011, a decrease of 24.6%, primarily as a result of decreased joint venture sales, which decreased 6.2% to \$111,830,961 during fiscal 2012 compared to \$119,276,553 during fiscal 2011, and a waiver of fees for services provided to the joint ventures by NTIC during the third quarter of fiscal 2012, as described in more detail later in this report.
+Sales by NTIC's joint ventures are not included in the net sales of NTIC.
+NTIC incurs direct expenses related to its joint ventures and in connection with NTIC's provision of services to its joint ventures.
+Such expenses include items such as employee compensation and benefits, travel, consulting, legal and lab supplies and testing expenses.
+NTIC incurred \$1,054,914 in direct joint venture expenses in fiscal 2012 compared to \$1,000,576 in fiscal 2011, representing an increase of 5.4%.